EightCap group includes 2 related companies.

 EightCap AU - located in Australia, regulated by the Australian Securities and Investments Commission (ASIC).

-EightCap VU - located in the Republic of Vanuatu, regulated by the Vanuatu Financial Services Commission (VFSC).
+EightCap SEY - located in the Seychelles, regulated by the Seychelles Financial Services Authority (SFSA).

 Unfortunately, AU company has been imposed with trading leverage limitations by ASIC since the end of March 2021.

-At the same time, VU company is free from such restrictions.
+At the same time, BS and SEY companies are free from such restrictions.

 EightCap group accepts clients from all over the world, excluding USA and some countries from the OFAC list.